-It may sound like a contradiction, but certain dietary fats are healthy.
+It may sound like a contradiction, but adding healthy fats to your diet is a good thing!
+Certain dietary fats are healthy.
 In fact, healthy fats are necessary for many functions throughout the body.
 For many years, all foods high in fat were thought to be the driving factor behind weight gain and obesity.
 It’s true that foods high in trans fats like donuts, French fries, and cookies can lead to weight gain, since these unhealthy fats increase LDL “bad” cholesterol, and suppress levels of HDL “good” cholesterol.

 But on the other side of the spectrum, healthy fats can improve your cholesterol, lower your risk of heart disease, and even help you lose excess body fat.
 Avocados, nuts, and fatty fish are examples of foods high in healthy fats that can help you reach your weight-loss goals.